SwiftStudies/TiledKit/Documentation/Game Engine Specialization.md

 And that's it, you have nothing else to consider.
 This pattern is almost always applicable (at least I've not used a modern game engine where it isnt').

+#### Conforming to `SpriteContainer`

+`TileLayerType` must conform to `SpriteContainer`... think of it as a preview for  `ObjectContainer` below (in fact `ObjectContainer` inherits from it) and it contains just one requirement to provide a method that will allow the specialization engine to add tiles to it.
+Here's the implementation for `Node`

+    extension Node : SpriteContainer {
+        public func add(sprite: Sprite) {
+            add(child: sprite)
+        }
+    }

+As you can see, all we need to do is add the sprite to the Node.
+This pattern is going to be extended for `ObjectContainer`.

 #### Conforming to `ObjectContainer`

 `ObjectLayerType`s must implement `ObjectContainer`.
 Essentially it's analogous to `LayerContainer`, but this time there is a protocol require a function to add one of each of the different object types that Tiled supports.